DMBuce/badlands-challenge/README.md

 -----

-The Badlands Challenge is a new way to play the game using the checkerboard feature of minecraft's buffet generation.
+The Badlands Challenge is a new way to play minecraft using the checkerboard feature of the game's buffet generation.

 You spawn in a huge badlands biome that stretches infinitely to the northwest and southeast.
 No passive mobs or trees spawn in badlands biomes,